vicharak-in/vicharak-docs/source/vaaman-linux/linux-development-guide/u-boot.md

 Once you have successfully compiled the u-boot.
 You are now ready to flash it on your vaaman board.

-For Vicharak EMMC builds you can follow the `Linux Upgrade Tool` guide
+For Vicharak eMMC builds you can follow the `Linux Upgrade Tool` guide
 :::{admonition} Refer to
 [Flash u-boot to eMMC using upgrade_tool](../linux-usage-guide/rockchip-upgrade-tool-misc.rst)
 :::

 or

-You can manually flash the images using unix `dd` utility.
+You can manually flash the images using UNIX `dd` utility.

 **Primary loader <idbloader>**